Learning From Each Other: Hevruta

 As the saying goes, “sometimes the old ways are best.”
 (Eve Moneypenny and James Bond in Skyfall, 2012) Hevruta is a venerable pedagogy that places mutual student learning at the center of the classroom.
 In rabbinic tradition hevruta (“friend,” “companion”) denotes a pair who read and study sacred texts together.

 I co-taught a hevruta course with Rabbi Melissa Heller from the Reconstructionist Rabbinic College pairing Jewish and Christian seminarians (and alums in one iteration) for a number of years.
-A student blog from one class can be found here.
+A student blog from one class can be found here (Link No Longer Available).
 Software Exegesis is a new course in our new curriculum at the Lutheran Theological Seminary at Philadelphia, one of three options (along with Hebrew and Greek) to fulfill the Biblical Language Requirement.

 I use hevruta in larger groups (up to 5) to engage in mutual teaching and learning in a number of ways.
 Here are some examples from a variety of courses: